nostopgmaming17/luapack/README.md

 a simple straightforward application to bundle many lua files together into one

-this packer automatically translate require calls to include the files the require calls cannot be something like require("something.dependacy") instead it has to be require("something/dependacy")
+this packer automatically translate require calls to include the files

 you can use this by copying dist/bundle.lua or downloading/cloning the github and running either minifybundle.bat or `lua bundle.lua bundle.lua`